natereid72/armory/agent.md

   name: spin-cluster-role
 ```

 Create a configmap for the Agent config.
-Apply the following manifest:
+Apply the following manifest to your spin-agent namespace:

 ```yaml

 ```

-The last task in this step is to apply the Agent deployment manifest,
+The last task in this step is to apply the Agent deployment manifest in your spin-agent namespace:

 ```yaml
 apiVersion: apps/v1